 In fact, a survey revealed that in the UK specifically, Gen Zers were more than twice as likely to purchase an item because of influencer marketing.
 Also, advertising doesn’t bother them as much as other generations as long as they’re getting something free in return.

-As of 2020, Snapchat was the most popular social media platform among them, followed by TikTok.
-YouTube was in third spot.
+As of 2022, YouTube was the most popular social media platform among them, followed by TikTok in second spot.